 Gulhan Lab

-We employ statistical and machine-learning models to dissect the complexity of cancer genomes and to advance personalized oncology
+We employ statistical and machine-learning models to dissect the complexity of cancer genomes and to advance personalized oncology.

 Research interests